Francis Bryan: Career

+Sir Francis Bryan’s military career was not his primary path to power, but he did participate in several important campaigns and martial assignments, particularly in the service of Henry VIII’s foreign policy goals.
+His military involvement as part of his broader role as a courtier-diplomat, emphasizes his adaptability more than his battlefield prowess.
+Bryan's early military experience was shaped during Henry VIII's youthful enthusiasm for war with France.
+He was present during the 1513 campaign in northern France, including the Siege of Thérouanne and the Battle of the Spurs.

 In 1519, Bryan and Sir Edward Neville disgraced themselves in the eyes of the minions' detractors when, during a diplomatic mission to Paris, they threw eggs and stones at the common people.
 Under the influence of Cardinal Wolsey, Sir Francis was removed from the Privy chamber in 1519, and again in 1526 as part of the Eltham Ordinances.

 Shortly after this he lost an eye in a tournament at Greenwich, and had to wear an eyepatch from then on.
 In 1528, when Sir William Carey's death left a vacancy in the Privy chamber, Bryan returned to fill his place, possibly through the good offices of his cousin Anne Boleyn.
 From then on he was highly influential, becoming one of the king's most favoured companions, and a leading member of the faction who wished to break Wolsey's grip on power.
 He was employed on a number of important overseas diplomatic missions.
 He also sat in the Parliament of England as Member for Buckinghamshire probably in 1529 and certainly in the parliaments of 1539, 1542 and 1545.